Living with Angina

 In some cases, your doctor may suggest that you have a heart catheter (cardiac catheterization) to see if you have disease in your heart or blood vessels.
 During this procedure, your doctor inserts a small tube into the blood vessels that lead to your heart to measure pressure and blood flow.

 Your doctor will work with you to create a treatment plan that’s best for you.

 Angina is often treated with:

 - Angioplasty: a surgery that opens blocked arteries.
 Your doctor inserts a thin tube into your heart and uses a small balloon to push plaque or other blockages to the sides of the artery wall.
 The balloon allows more blood to flow through your arteries.

 - Stent: during an angioplasty, your doctor may decide to use a stent (a small mesh tube) to reinforce your artery or help keep it open.

 - Bypass surgery: a surgery in which blood vessels from another part of your body are used to go around a blocked artery in your heart.
 This new connection bypasses the blocked arteries to reroute blood flow.
 Virtua cardiologists work collaboratively with regional surgical partners to coordinate this type of surgery.

-Depending on your care plan, your doctor may recommend a cardiac rehab program to help you keep your heart healthy over time.
+Depending on your care plan, your doctor may recommend a cardiopulmonary rehab program to help you keep your heart healthy over time.